Rules and Regulations of Dudhwa National Park

 • Accommodation is reserved subject to receipt of full payment in advance.

 • Visitors are advised to collect their permits latest by 4 p.m. on the first day of the visit.
-In the event of the visitor not turning up by 4 p.m., the reservation will be treated as cancelled.

-• Consumption of alcohol and non-vegetarian food inside Dudhwa tiger Reserve is prohibited.
+• Consumption of alcohol and non-vegetarian food inside Dudhwa Tiger Reserve is prohibited.

 • Visitors are required to obtain a clearance certificate before leaving.
-This is compulsory.

-• Visitors are required to switch off all electrical appliances and turn off water taps when not in use.
-All vehicles should be parked in the designated area only.
+• Visitors are required to switch off all electrical appliances and water taps when not in use.

 • Permits issued to visitors are non-transferable and valid for single entry only.

-• The Director reserves the right of entry to the Dudhwa Tiger Reserve.
-All visitors are governed by the Wildlife (Protection) Act 1972 and the rules made thereunder.
+• All visitors are governed by the Wildlife (Protection) Act 1972 and the rules made thereunder.